General context, key principles and hot topics

 As regards a conspiracy to commit a Group A offence, or conspiracy to defraud, jurisdiction depends on proof that the pursuit of the agreed course of conduct would involve conduct punishable under the law in force in the place where the conduct was intended to take place.
 The prosecution must also prove that:

-- a party to the agreement constituting the conspiracy, or a party’s agent, did something in Hong Kong in relation to the agreement before its formation;
+- a party to the agreement constituting the conspiracy, or a party’s agent, did something in Hong Kong in relation to the agreement before its formation; or

 - a party to the conspiracy became a party in Hong Kong (by joining it either in person or through an agent); or